 I have strong interests in digital education, especially online distance learning and blended learning.
 While at University of Leicester I was Director of Distance Learning in Politics and International Relations, and helped develop a range of successful online distance learning post-graduate programmes.
-Since joining the University of Edinburgh, I have served as Digital Education Officer for the School of Social and Political Science, helping to develop online distance learning courses and programmes across the School further.
+Since joining the University of Edinburgh, I have served as Director of Digital Education for the School of Social and Political Science, helping to develop online distance learning courses and programmes across the School further.
 I have recently completed a Postgraduate Diploma in Digital Education based at the Moray House of Education, University of Edinburgh, to help build my expertise in this area further.

 I engage actively in pedagogical research.
 I was recently awarded a Principal's Teaching Award Small Grant to conduct research into the effect on student motivation and attainment of a blended-learning study skills programme I introduced.

 I also enjoy developing workshops and learning and teaching resources for colleagues involved with teaching, both in areas of general pedagogy (such as assessment literacy) and e-learning (such as flipped classroom).

 I was awarded a University Teaching Fellowship while at University of Leicester.

 In August 2016 I was awarded a Senior Fellowship of the UK Higher Education Academy.

 - The Margins of Citizenship, co-edited with Jonathan Seglow, (London: Routledge, 2013)

 - 'Against a Minimum Voting Age' Critical Review of Social and Political Philosophy, 16 (3), 2013, pp. 439-458

 - 'Two Types of Self-Censorship: Public and Private' (co-authored with Conrad Heilmann), Political Studies, 61 (1), 2013, pp. 178-196.